Linda explores food trends, celebrity chefs, and great places to eat.

 Julia grew up in a well-to-do home (her father was a Princeton graduate and successful real estate investor; her mother was an heiress to a paper company).
 Family meals were prepared by a cook, and Julia had little to no interest in the kitchen.

 However, that changed with her marriage to Paul Childs.
 An artist and a poet with a sophisticated palate, Paul Childs met Julia at the OSS (Office of Strategic Services) where they worked during World War II.
-In 1948 he joined the United States Foreign Service and so Mr. and Mrs. Child moved to Paris, France.
+In 1948, he joined the United States Foreign Service, and so Mr. and Mrs. Child moved to Paris, France.
 Julia's first meal there was an epiphany.
 She described the sole meunière as "an opening up of the soul and spirit for me."
-Fine foods and cooking became her passion and in 1951 she graduated from the Cordon Bleu cooking school in Paris.
+Fine foods and cooking became her passion.
+In 1951, she graduated from the Cordon Bleu cooking school in Paris.

 Julia then joined a women’s cooking club, and it was there that she met Louisette Bertholle and Simone Beck.
-Louisette and Simone were in the midst of writing a French cookbook for the American audience and recognized that Julia could help make their book more appealing to Americans.
+Louisette and Simone were in the midst of writing a French cookbook for the American audience, and they recognized that Julia could help make their book more appealing to Americans.